bgerber123/Wolverine-WAFWA-Survey2022-Manuscript/README.md

 # A repository for:

-### Gerber et al. Manuscript titled, "Monitoring wolverine (Gulo gulo) distribution across the western United States for regional and national assessment "
+### Gerber et al. manuscript titled, "Monitoring wolverine (Gulo gulo) distribution across the western United States for regional and national assessment "

 ## Author

-This repository and code were authored by Brian D. Gerber (USGS, CSU).
-Data inputs were curated by Jacob S. Ivan (Colorado Parks and Wildlife).
+This repository and code were created by Brian D. Gerber (USGS, CSU; brian.gerber@colostate.edu).
+Data inputs were curated by Jacob S. Ivan (Colorado Parks and Wildlife; jake.ivan@state.co.us).

 ---